dickverweij/nl-afas-cordova-plugin-securelocalstorage/README.md

 Secure localStorage for Cordova
 ==========================
 This plugin will store local data encrypted using IOS keychain or Android keystore.
+ANDROID: The local storage will have an expiration date of 3 years.
+If the encrypted file is invalid, the localstorage will clear itself.

 WARNING: This is no protection for hackers who have physical/root access to your phone.

 Goal: Protect against reading/writing the contents stored in the the SecureLocalStorage by other apps.